Greece shuts Acropolis during the hottest part of the day as southern Europe swelters in a heat wave

 In western Turkey, firefighters — aided by more than a dozen water-dropping aircraft — managed to bring a wildfire near the town of Bergama under control several hours after it ignited.
 The cause of the blaze, which was fanned by strong winds, was not immediately known.

-The municipality of Turkey's largest city Istanbul issued a heat warning on Tuesday, saying temperatures would rise between 3-6 degrees Celsius (37-43 Fahrenheit) above seasonal norms until July 28.
+The municipality of Turkey's largest city Istanbul issued a heat warning on Tuesday, saying temperatures would rise between 3-6 degrees C (37-43 F) above seasonal norms until July 28.

-To the west in Spain, thermometers were expected to hit 39 degrees Celsius (102 Fahrenheit) on Wednesday in several Spanish cities, including Granada and Toledo, with temperatures as high as 44 degrees Celsius (111 Fahrenheit) forecast for later in the week in the country’s hottest spots in the south.
+To the west in Spain, thermometers were expected to hit 39 degrees C (102 F) on Wednesday in several Spanish cities, including Granada and Toledo, with temperatures as high as 44 degrees C (111 F) forecast for later in the week in the country’s hottest spots in the south.

 Associated Press writers Nicole Winfield in Rome, Konstantin Testorides in Skopje, North Macedonia, Suzan Fraser in Ankara, Turkey and Llazar Semini in Amsterdam contributed to this report.